 B.A.LL.B.
 (Hons.)
-Tenth Semester Paper Code : LLB(H) 100 5(a) Subject: Capital Market Regulation Credits : 5 Max.
-Marks: Extern nal/Theory: 70 Inte ernal/Clinical: 30
+Tenth Semester Paper Code : LLB(H) 1005(a) Subject: Capital Market Regulation Credits : 5

+Credits : 5 Max.
+Marks: External/Theory: 70

 Course Objective: The objective of the study is to impart knowledge about Capital Market: Securities and Exchange Board of India, its incorporation and functioning, Various Regulations and Guidelines issued by SEBI on Pricing, trading of securities and to prevent insider trading.
 The control of SEBI over intermediaries likes bankers, Share Transfer Agent, Credit Rating Agencies, etc. Securities Contract (Regulation) Act 1956- Recognition of Stock Exchanges, Control over Stock Exchanges by SEBI, Listing of Securities.